SumoLogic/sumologic-documentation/docs/alerts/scheduled-searches/faq.md

 ## Why Would a Scheduled Search Fail?

-A Scheduled Search may fail and be suspended for several reasons falling into three general areas.
+A Scheduled Search may fail and be suspended for several reasons, with the failures falling into three general areas.

 ### Scheduled Search Query